 The Supreme Court hearing will focus on three claims Cope’s lawyers say warrant an overturned conviction or new trial:

 Sanders’ “prior bad acts” of rape and more against other victims should have been heard by the jury.
-The trial judge did not allow those crimes into the 2004 trial.• The defense’s false confession experts were not allowed to tell jurors about other false confession cases.
-The judge allowed the experts to testify but not about other cases.
+The trial judge did not allow those crimes into the 2004 trial.

 In documents filed with the Supreme Court, Cope’s lawyers further claim that charging Cope with conspiracy after finding out it was Sanders’ DNA on the body was done only for “expediency” to convict Cope.